-The Government announced in the 2017/18 budget measures to assist with the problems of housing affordability.
-These measures affected the tax legislation in relation to investment properties which limited plant and equipment.
+The government announced in the 2017/18 budget measures to assist with the problem of housing affordability.
+These measures affected the tax legislation in relation to investment properties, which limited plant and equipment.

-Furthermore, the legislation changes on the second-hand property now defer the depreciation benefit for the decline in value of Division 40 plant until the sale of the property.
+Furthermore, the legislation changes on second-hand property now defer the depreciation benefit for the decline in value of Division 40 plants until the sale of the property.

 As a result, the amounts that would previously have been claimed under Division 40 plant are now utilised at disposal and form the basis of a CGT event.
 Any capital loss will be offset against the capital gain incurred on the sale of land and buildings.

-Here is an example of how property depreciation affected by the changes:
+Here is an example of how property depreciation is affected by the changes:

 Residential Property Example